 - Once special purpose vehicles are created, it puts restrictions and limits on the borrowing as well as the funding capacity of the parent company.

 - The special purpose vehicles can easily be manipulated and could be utilized for unlawful activity.

 - The ownership of the parent company towards the assets of the special purpose vehicle may get diluted.

-- The special purpose vehicles generally do not share the reputation and goodwill of the parent company and therefore even though the financial markets are readily accessible to such entities, they may not be able to raise finance for the business easily.
+- The special purpose vehicles generally do not share the reputation and goodwill of the parent company.
+Therefore, even though the financial markets are readily accessible to such entities, they may not be able to raise finance for the business easily.

 This is a guide to Special Purpose Vehicle.
-Here we discuss an introduction to SPV with respective explanation, features, examples, reasons, advantages and disadvantages for the same.
+Here we discuss an introduction to SPV with respective explanations, features, examples, reasons, advantages, and disadvantages for the same.
 You can also go through our other related articles to learn more –